madanyc/workfront-learn.en/help/guide/administrator-fundamentals/project-setup/project-setup.md

 ---
 title: Project setup
-description:  In this video, learn how to change a custom status, set global project preferences, and create schedules in Adobe Workfront.
+description:  In this video, learn how to change a custom status, set global project preferences, and create schedules.
 topic:
 activity: deploy
 doc-type: feature video